ing-thejis/ing-thejis/README.md

 - 💻 I’m currently working as a freelancer
 - 🇨🇴 I'm from Colombia
-- 📚 I'm learning new skills like Frontend VueJS and Backend with Express, Nest Js
+- 📚 I'm learning new skills like Frontend VueJS and Backend with Express, Hono JS, Nest Js and more
 - 🎯 Goals: I try to take over the world

 ###